 Computer-based plant control systems allow large scale hydrogen facilities to safely operate either locally unattended for limited periods of time (e.g., nights and weekends) or with minimal staffing.
-See 13.5 of CGA P-8, Safe Practices Guide for Cryogenic Air Separation Plants [4], (AIGA 056/08 - Safe Practice Guide for Cryogenic Air Separation Plants)[8].
+See 13.5 of AIGA 056, Safe Practices Guide for Cryogenic Air Separation Plants [6].

-In the case of locally unattended operations process conditions shall be monitored and controlled from an attended remote facility or centralized operating centre.
+In the case of locally unattended operations, process conditions shall be monitored and controlled from an attended remote facility or centralized operating center.
 A dedicated review shall be performed to identify the process and equipment conditions that need to be remotely monitored.
 Response actions to process conditions that can be completed by an operator at a locally attended facility shall be considered in the design of the control hardware and software.